Ultimate Guide to Kauai

 • Kauai law says you can't build higher than the palm trees (no Waikiki happening here!).

-• Waimea Canyon is known as the Grand Canyon of Pacific and is over 3,000 ft. deep!
+• Waimea Canyon is known as the Grand Canyon of the Pacific and is over 3,000 ft. deep!

 • Because of its mountainous and wild nature, only around 10% of Kauai is reachable by car.